markmiller302/chatbot/SETUP.md

 ## Usage

+1. **Enter API Key**: Paste your OpenAI API key in the sidebar
-1. Upload an MP3 voicemail file
+2. **Upload File**: Upload an MP3 voicemail file
-2. Click "🎯 Generate Report"
+3. **Generate Report**: Click "🎯 Generate Report"
-3. Wait for processing (transcription + analysis)
+4. **Wait for Processing**: The app will transcribe and analyze the audio
-4. Download the generated Word document
+5. **Download**: Click the download button for the generated Word document

+## Security Notes

+- API keys are entered directly into the app interface
+- Keys are stored only in browser session (not saved to disk)
+- No API keys are stored in the source code
+- Each user must provide their own API key

 ## Deployment

-For production deployment:
-- Use environment variables or cloud secret management
-- Never hardcode API keys in source code
-- Ensure `.env` and `secrets.toml` are in `.gitignore`

-## Security Notes
+This app can be deployed to any Streamlit-compatible platform:
+- Streamlit Cloud
+- Heroku
+- AWS/GCP/Azure
+- Local deployment

-- API keys are loaded securely from environment variables or secrets
+No environment variables or secrets configuration required.
-- The application includes multiple fallback methods for API key loading
-- Debug information shows only the first 10 characters of API keys
-- All sensitive files are excluded from version control